RamyaSeelan/Qa-software-testing/README.md

 Dependencies have to be downloaded so that the desired capabilities and other elements can be imported
 Thus , you have to download the java-client (jar file) ver.
 5.0.0 , selenium client and webdriver language bindings (java) ver.
 3.141.59 and the selenium standalone server ver.
 3.141.59
 Open a new project in intelliJ , add a lib file and move it to the src folder .
 Under the lib folder you can place all of the dependencies and add as global library
-Place the script in a new Java class under the src folder , and to import the elements , you can ALT + ENTER the specific elements so that it can run successfully
+Place the script in a new Java class under the src folder , and to import the elements so that it can run successfully